 - The external threats of cybercriminals or competitors.

-- The applications’ and devices’ vulnerabilities that can be exploited by malicious players.
+- The applications’ and devices’ vulnerabilities can be exploited by malicious players.

-- The users’ behaviour and the way they set up the devices they work on, which possibly gives malicious players access to sensitive information.
+- The users’ behavior and the way they set up the devices they work on, which possibly give malicious players access to sensitive information.

 Although it is not possible to be 100% protected against all of the threats imposed by the mentioned risk sources, it is highly recommended to be aware of them, to know what riskware is and to take all the necessary safety measures that are up to you.